stelzinga/MF/Management_Framework-Appendix.md

 ### Urgent
 Something is urgent for different reasons, and there is sometimes a link with *Important* e.g.,
 - Not performing the Task soon has a knock-on effect on several other Tasks and/or
-- There is a deadline imposed by a senior stakeholder (internal or external)
+- There is a deadline imposed by a senior Stakeholder (internal or external)
-- The completion of the Task has a direct impact on Revenue, Cost or Risk
+- The completion of the Task now has a direct impact on Revenue, Cost, Risk and Reputation.

 ### Not Urgent
 Something is not Urgent if the non-performance of the Task any time soon is not going to make a real difference.

 ### Decision Quadrants
 The two dimensions yield four combinations a.k.a. *Decision Quadrants*, which drive what to do with the Task:
-1. Urgent + important -> Do Task Now
+1. Important + urgent -> Do Task Now
 2. Important + not urgent -> Do Task Later
-3. Urgent + not important -> Delegate Task to someone
+3. Not important + urgent -> Delegate Task to someone
-4. Neither urgent + not important -> Delete Task altogether
+4. Not important + not urgent -> Delete Task altogether

-The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].
-As can be clearly seen, according to the Eisenhower Matrix oneself should work only on Tasks that are Important.
+The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff.
+As can be seen, according to the Eisenhower Matrix oneself should work only on Tasks that are Important.

 ### Decision Outcomes
 The use of the Eisenhower Matrix helps scale work.
 It is important to note that the decision of what constitutes Important and Urgent, requires rather black and white reasoning.
 If one is not strict enough, one ends up with many tasks under 1 and 2 and almost none under 3 and 4.
-If the decision was made correctly, and there are still many tasks under 1 and 2, then one should reflect upon the sheer amount of work and look more holistically into the origin of so many tasks.
+If the decision was made correctly, and there are still many tasks under 1 and 2, then one should reflect upon the sheer amount of work and look more holistically into the origin of so many Tasks or in the delegation structure that was put in place.

 ### Eisenhower Decisions
 Important and Urgent are criteria to make a decision.
 It assumes though, that the Tasks coming the way of the Manager *should be done at the level of* the Manager.
 By design of the Organisation within a Venture, certain Tasks are done by specific Groups responsible for specific Processes in Activities they are responsible for.
 In those cases the use of Eisenhower Decisions does not really apply: the tasks should have gone to the relevant Staff directly, and if somehow they did not, the decision is to simply delegate by default to the dedicated Group of Staff.
 ________________________________________
 ## MSS (Software)
 The Management Spreadsheet (MSS) is a GNU license file built in Calc, LibreOffice and saved as Excel file.